 - Getting the right nutrients in the correct quantity can protect you against injury

-- Enhances our concentration levels - No matter what position you play in, you must concentrate for the full 90 minutes, a laps in concentration can massively effect your performance.
+- Enhances our concentration levels - No matter what position you play in, you must concentrate for the full 90 minutes, as a lapse in concentration can massively affect your performance.

 - Good nutrition can generally help to prevent and fight disease

 Good football nutrition is so important for your performance in training and on the pitch.
 It has many short term and long term effects on metabolism, body composition, recovery and even your mood.

 The key to healthy a footballers diet is planning your meals and hydration in advance.

 An important component of this is nutrient timing.
 Knowing what foods and in what quantity you need can make all the difference on the pitch.